ssantichaivekin/prolog-grader/Design.md

 Then the script will compare the `.out` outputs with the correct outputs.
 It will then write a score summary for each of the submission file.

-The two said parts shall be in separate functions in the zsh script.
 The person writing and maintaining the script shall have basic shell knowledge.
 Minimum prolog knowledge is required.